 Early bird Black Friday moves holiday deals into late October and early November.
 You’re selling Black Friday merchandise weeks ahead of the traditional shopping weekend, capturing customers before they even start comparing competitors.

 Early sales provide market intelligence when you can still act on it.
 Product performance data guides reordering decisions, campaign results shape upcoming promotions, and buying patterns inform inventory commitments before they’re locked in.
-Understanding why this shift matters requires looking at how early bird Black Friday strategies impact your competitive position and bottom line.

 Why early bird Black Friday matters for ecommerce brands